Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 The Basics of VPNs (Virtual Private Networks)

 Downloading and installing a VPN is no more difficult than doing so for any other software application.
-Most VPNs are compatible with all major operating systems, including iOS, Android, Windows, Mac and Linux, so you're likely covered no matter your preferred system.
+Most VPNs are compatible with all major operating systems, including iOS, Android, Microsoft Windows, Mac and Linux, so you're likely covered no matter your preferred system.

 Of course, people don't go after this technology just because it's simple to use, but because of its benefits when using the internet.
 These include: